bemica/WarrenScheduler/ReadMe.md

 ![GitHub Repo](https://i.imgur.com/B9pTTcW.jpg)
 And then selecting the download option.
 ![Github Repo](https://i.imgur.com/E51cH9A.jpg)
 After the download has completed, find the Jar file on your computer.
 Double click to run.
-A dialog will appear guiding you through selecting the file with the input data.
+A dialog will appear guiding you through selecting the file with the input data and choosing how many iterations you would prefer.

 **IMPORTANT:** Ensure that the Excel data file is **closed** before running the program.
 In order for the program to read and write to the file, it must be closed.